dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/GSDemo.md

 In iOS8, we must call **locationManager**'s **requestAlwaysAuthorization** first, which was done in **startUpdateLocation** method.

-Next, add a NSLocationAlwaysUsageDescription or NSLocationWhenInUseUsageDescription key to your project’s Info.plist containing the message to be displayed to the user when a UIAlert asking whether or not they want to allow the application to use their location.
+Next, add a "Privacy - Location Always Usage Description" or "Privacy - Location When In Use Usage Description" key to your project’s Info.plist containing the message to be displayed to the user when a UIAlert asking whether or not they want to allow the application to use their location.
 We set the messages empty here:

 ![infoPlist](../images/tutorials-and-samples/iOS/GSDemo/infoPlist.png)